 First post for a new series on random thoughts.
 In this series, I I rant about thing I’m too lazy to write full posts for.

-This happened before this week.
+This happened the previous week.
 A certain Singaporean figurehead was spotted buying cheap stuffs somewhere.
-Some Singaporeans were then aghast, others scornful, while a handful was impressed.
+In reaction, some Singaporeans were aghast or scornful, while a handful was impressed.
 Among the more positive comments I read was the observation that the figurehead was “a humble person.”
+Simply because she was buying cheap stuff.

 Humble … Written as a praise.
 An acknowledgment.
 Homage.
 Whatever.

-Not to mention, the posts of those who were paid … (Read them for a good laugh) But, 君子不挡他人财路.
+Not to mention, the scripts of those who were paid … (Read them for a good laugh) But, 君子不挡他人财路.
 I ought to practice this.
-I will remind myself at the very least, some beautiful people benefited financially.
+I will remind myself that at the very least, some beautiful people benefited financially.

 I have only one thing to say.
 Oh Gosh!
 If only this recurs every year!
 The joy of stepping out of the house and feeling, brrrrrr!